Charles E W Bean, Diaries, AWM38 3DRL 606/26B/1 - April - May 1915 - Part 4

 it my head I got sick & they had to drop me.
 The were Corpl.
 Holloway & te Matteeson (both were killed at es It took abt y hours to get in Turkest Snepers followed us in () Scrub We saw a few turks on I ridge this side of Pine R. I don't think anything wd have preveated ustaking 1 Gaba Tipe Ridge.
 Hws mostly fortified from the seaside, I think we cdeasily have taken it first day.
 We shd have had t put our centre forward before we have got Gaba Tipe & held You cd have got troops thro

-to I beach.
-But I offensive
+to / beach.
+But / officers

 generally brought them back.

-The men that were collected
+The men there were collected

 from every battalion, but as